What is it?

 - Fast heart rate

 The symptoms typically follow eating foods that are high in sugar or after eating too fast.

 Sometimes specific dietary changes are beneficial such as:

 - Eat smaller meals.

-- Avoiding drinking fluids with meals and for a half hour before and after meal time.
+- Avoid drinking fluids with meals and for a half-hour before and after mealtime.
 Rather drink liquids between meals.

 - Eat foods low in carbohydrates and sugar.